Long-tail guide

 The best next click

 If you want range inside apparel, the strongest next step is the Clothing category on Findsindex.
-If your intent becomes more specific after that, move down into narrower pages later.
+If your goal becomes more specific after that, move down into narrower pages later.